eidietrich/mt-leg-vote-viz/NOTES.md

 - AND/OR
 - Static version for sharing on social media (#TODO)

-Graphic components:
-- Graphic headline
-- Secondary text
-- Total number of Ayes/Nays --> Pass/fail
-- Party lines indicator (DEM Ayes/Nays, GOP Ayes/Nays)
-- Graphic display of votes - By district representation (#TODO: Or cartogram)

 Workplan:
 - Add export to social-friendly .png?

 IDEAS:
 - Outline republicans/dems on desktop when you click on votes.
 - Or use layout to separate parties
-- On builder: A place to paste in URL for bill page (below cutline)
+- Graphic display of votes - By district representation (#TODO: Or cartogram)